 In Nov 2015, BTC-USD hit $2200 on Gemini while trading within $330 on other exchanges although the trades were later reversed.

-Such events occasionally occur across the different exchange; it can be caused either due to human or the software/application error.
+Such events occasionally occur across different exchanges; they can be caused either due to humans or software/application errors.

 Do not allow your emotions to dictate your actions in the general bitcoin market.
-It is best achieved by determining a strategy which you will stick to.
+It is best achieved by determining a strategy that you will stick to.

 If your main objective is to accumulate Bitcoin, a perfect method is to set aside a fixed and affordable sum every month to purchase bitcoins at whatever price.